MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/Branding-Features/Unbranded-Boot.md

 * [Deployment Image Servicing and Management (DISM)](https://docs.microsoft.com/windows-hardware/customize/enterprise/unbranded-boot#customize-the-boot-screen-using-windows-configuration-designer-and-deployment-image-servicing-and-management-dism)
 * [Microsoft-Windows-Embedded-BootExp](https://docs.microsoft.com/windows-hardware/customize/desktop/unattend/microsoft-windows-embedded-bootexp)

->[!TIP]
->
+## Suppress Crash Screens
+Microsoft offers Windows 10 IoT Enterprise customers methods to manage crash screens.

+### noerrordisplay
+To suppress error display during boot, ensure that the BCDEdit setting, **noerrordisplay** is turned on.

+[Configure Unbranded Boot settings at runtime using BCDEdit](https://docs.microsoft.com/en-us/windows-hardware/customize/enterprise/unbranded-boot#configure-unbranded-boot-settings-at-runtime-using-bcdedit) provides the command on how to turn that setting on.

+### DisplayDisabled
-> To ensure that there is no crash screen if Windows encounters an error it cannot recover from, enable the [DisplayDisabled](https://docs.microsoft.com/windows-hardware/customize/desktop/unattend/microsoft-windows-embedded-bootexp-displaydisabled) setting.
+To ensure that there is no crash screen if Windows encounters an error it cannot recover from, enable the [DisplayDisabled](https://docs.microsoft.com/windows-hardware/customize/desktop/unattend/microsoft-windows-embedded-bootexp-displaydisabled) setting using [Unattend](https://docs.microsoft.com/en-us/windows-hardware/customize/enterprise/unbranded-boot#configure-unbranded-boot-using-unattend).

+You can also configure the Unattend settings in the Microsoft-Windows-Embedded-BootExp component to add Unbranded Boot features to your image during the design or imaging phase.
+You can manually create an Unattend answer file or use Windows System Image Manager (Windows SIM) to add the appropriate settings to your answer file.
+For more information about the Unbranded Boot settings and XML examples, see the settings in [Microsoft-Windows-Embedded-BootExp](https://docs.microsoft.com/windows-hardware/customize/desktop/unattend/microsoft-windows-embedded-bootexp).

 ## Additional Resources
 * [Replace the startup logo](https://docs.microsoft.com/windows-hardware/customize/enterprise/unbranded-boot#replace-the-startup-logo)